GlassFlow Helm Values Configuration

 - Test Functionality: Create your first ETL pipeline

-For more information, see the Installation Guide and Pipeline Configuration.
+For more information, see the Installation Guide and Pipeline JSON Reference.